README File

 #

 NotesWe use MDX for the Markdown generation.
-MDX is a superset of standard Markdown, but it requires that any html used in the document must be jsx complaint.
+MDX is a superset of standard Markdown, but it requires that any html used in the document must be jsx compliant.
 Meaning all html tags need to contain a closing tag.
 For example don't use: <br>

 , use: <br/>